When discussing the best business class experiences in the sky, it’s virtually impossible not to include Emirates in the conversation.

 To get things moving, load up your reservation through the ‘manage existing booking’ section of the Emirates website and go from there.

-The site will automatically attempt to upgrade every passenger on your booking, so if you’re travelling with colleagues, give Emirates a call on 1300 303 777 and ask the agent to leave your workmates in economy.
+The site will automatically attempt to upgrade every passenger on your booking, so if you’re travelling with colleagues, give Emirates Contact Centre a call on 1300 303 777 and ask the agent to leave your workmates in economy.

-If you’re late to the game and only ponder an upgrade after pulling up at the kerb – or even once you’re in the air – just speak to a check-in agent or a member of the crew for assistance.
+If you’re late to the game and only ponder an upgrade after pulling up at the curb – or even once you’re in the air – just speak to a check-in agent or a member of the crew for assistance.

 Whether confirmed in advance or bumped up on board, upgrades cost the same number of miles.